skript3420/MountAndBladeTD/README.md

       - Generate a customized `webpage.php` file in `build/`

    d. **Deploy PHP Script**
-      - Copy generated `build/webpage.php` to your web server
+      - Copy generated `build/webpage.php` to your web servers serving directory
       - Ensure it's accessible at the URL specified in `DB_URL_ADDRESS`
       - Test by visiting the URL (should show error without parameters)